 Recovering from an eating disorder can be difficult.
-If you or someone you know is trying to overcome an eating disorder, you might find that other physical and emotional issues can come up during the process.
-But in the long-run, recovery from an eating disorder can lead to a healthier life overall.
+If you or someone you know is trying to overcome an eating disorder, you might find that other physical and emotional issues can come up during the process

 What is "recovery"?

-Complete recovery, which may seem difficult but is most definitely possible, can be associated with a strong sense of peace and contentment.
+Complete recovery which may seem difficult, and it is most definitely possible, can be associated with a strong sense of peace and contentment.
 Most people who want to overcome an eating disorder find it is helpful to have the support of a mental health professional and nutritionist.

 How long does it take to get to recovery?